-Her first appeal to the financial aid office didn’t change her package, but she persisted and eventually got a meeting with an aid officer who was able to adjust her package.
+Her first appeal to the Barnard financial aid office didn’t change her package, but she persisted and eventually got a meeting with a financial aid counselor who was able to adjust her package.

 Between that adjustment and the scholarship, she said she only had to take out student loans for “the little things” or when she had a semester with fewer hours at work.

 Having a financial cushion gives Naomi some freedom to explore different career options.

 “I think it definitely impacted what I majored in,” said Naomi, who majored in Africana Studies and minored in economics.
 “I'm interested in the music industry not as an artist, but as someone interested in the business side.”